VSAnimator/Sketch-a-Sketch/README.md

 Even better, *Sketch-a-Sketch* will help you create "winning" sketches.
 As you sketch, the *Sketch-a-Sketch* system will show you suggested future lines that will be most helpful in helping the AI guess what final image you want.

 Check out our [blog](vsanimator.github.io/sketchasketch), try out our [demo](https://colab.research.google.com/drive/1Biw7s0BD_NtV3wC2lIjVaeg6qXj0KOTv?usp=sharing) to make your own sketches, or run the Gradio app locally by cloning this repo, installing requirements from requirements.txt, and running demo.py.

+## Gradio instructions

+In the interface, draw your sketch on the "Sketch" tab, and click "Render" to generate the corresponding images.
+After rendering, switch to the "Suggested Lines" tab to visualize the suggested next lines to draw.
+Un-check the "Generate suggested lines" checkbox if you would like to stop generating suggestions.
+Whenever you'd like to start a new drawing, just click "Reset".

+**Note that there is a Gradio bug associated with clicking "Render" with a fully empty sketch**, so please draw at least one line before clicking "Render"